helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 ## JDBC Client Configuration

-Applications that use the Service Registry normally inject a configured client.
-A registry-managed client is also required for local JDBC transaction participation.
+If your application uses the Service Registry, inject a configured client.
+A registry-managed client is also required to participate in a local JDBC transaction.
 A standalone client acquires and closes its own connection for each operation.

 ### Injected Clients